Your Privacy is important to us. We are committed to providing you with an experience on our site and services that is safe, secure and trustworthy.

 We do everything possible to implement the above principles at all stages of interaction with you through this site.

-Omilia is committed not to sell Personal Information to third parties for commercial purposes, neither for any monetary or other valuable consideration.
+Omilia is committed not to sell Personal Information to third parties for commercial purposes, nor process such information for targeted advertising or profiling, neither for any monetary or other valuable consideration.

 Personal Data we collect